 Before we break down the strategy, a quick sidebar:

-I’ve written about community management on the DigitalMarketer blog a bit now (if you want to catch up on any of my soapbox rants, you can HERE and HERE).
+I’ve written about community management on the DigitalMarketer blog a bit now.
 I may be starting to sound like a broken record, but for those of you just becoming familiar with community management, let’s pin down what it truly is:

 Community Management (noun)